 A study published in the Journal of Back and Musculoskeletal Rehabilitation has shown that PRP therapy is effective in reducing pain and improving the stability and function of the SI joint in patients suffering from SI joint pain for 1-4 years after treatment.
 PRP is a process wherein concentrated platelets extracted from your own blood are injected into the affected joint to heal the injury.
 This procedure is very easy and you can go home immediately after each session.

 Dr. Luis Escobar is Board Certified by the American Board of Anesthesiology, the American Board of Pain Medicine and Diplomat of the American Academy of Pain Management.
+He has been practicing in the area for over fifteen years.
+He has lectured in the community as well as mass media on various topics in Pain Management.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.